Getmo-Inc/webpush2/README.md

 ### How to install it?

+**Important**, if you dont have a https connection and you choose to use owr infra-structure, you can skip the installation.
+The following files are already present on owr CDN.

 Download "Webpush Installation Files" (*.zip) from **https://cdn.getmo.com.br/webpush-pack-1.1.zip** and install the following files in the root of your website:
 - webpush.html
 - webpush-chrome-manifest.json